-For overall information and questions about WIOA and Pre-ETS, see OSEP-funded technical assistance centers WINTAC (funding ended in 2020, but the website with early information is still being maintained) and VRTAC-QM (with current funding as of the release of this document).
+For overall information and questions about WIOA and Pre-ETS, see OSEP-funded technical assistance center see OSEP-funded technical assistance center VRTAC-QM (with current funding as of the release of this document).

-Data Point: According to Deaf People and Vocational Rehabilitation, Who Is Being Served, a smaller percentage of deaf people who applied for or received VR services (4.4%) received Pre-ETS, or specialized career training for youth, than the average across VR (10.5%).
+Data Point: According to Deaf People and Vocational Rehabilitation, Who Is Being Served?, a smaller percentage of deaf people who applied for or received VR services (4.4%) received Pre-ETS, or specialized career training for youth, than the average across VR (10.5%).
 Among deaf applicants, more deafblind (5.8%) and deafdisabled youth (6.7%) received Pre-ETS than deaf youth without any additional disabilities (3.3%).
 Source: NDC